Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Norway for 2024

 • Somewhat lacking in terms of educational resources

 Forex trading is fully regulated in Norway, and companies are expected to either apply for a license from the Financial Supervisory Authority (FSA) or be authorized by another regulator in the European Economic Area.
 In either case, they will need to inform the FSA regarding their Norway-facing operations.
-A range of ESMA’s rules, including leverage being capped at 30:1 for major forex pairs and the requirement for negative balance protection to be provided to retail traders, apply to FSA-licensed brokers.
+A range of ESMA’s rules, including client funds segregation, leverage being capped at 1:30 for major forex pairs and the requirement for negative balance protection to be provided to retail traders, apply to FSA-licensed brokers.
+Brokers must also maintain capital adequacy to acquire authorization from the Norwegian FSA or another EEA-based financial watchdog.

 Financial Supervisory Authority (FSA) Regulation Info